webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/metes-out-justice.md

+---
+aliases:
----,aliases:,- metes out justice,tags:,- Compendium/CSRD/en/Foci,---
+- metes out justice
+tags:
+- Compendium/CSRD/en/Foci
+---

 You right wrongs, protect the innocent, and punish the guilty.
  ### Intrusion